 A special “Halloween Screams” fireworks show is run at 9:30 pm.
 The show lasts about 12 minutes.
 Good vantage points can be had anywhere along Main Street, but the best is in the hub.
 You’ll want to get as close as possible to Sleeping Beauty Castle to see Jack Skellington’s ghost dog reindeer, Zero, fly by on the zip line Tinker Bell uses during the usual fireworks.

 The actual fireworks in the sky are fairly standard for Disney, but the music and narration take on a decidedly spooky tone.
 The show is hosted by Jack Skellington and Oogie Boogie from The Nightmare Before Christmas.
 There is audio from the Haunted Mansion attraction (Grim Grinning Ghosts).
 The castle itself is primarily bathed in blues and greens.
-If you like fireworks, by all means have at it.
 If you have a child who is fearful of loud noise or creepy tones, then hop on a ride during the fireworks and skip this part.
 Personally, I think this is one of the best fireworks shows Disney has ever produced; it is not to be missed.
 Seeing Zero fly around the castle is amazing.
-For the 2015 version of Halloween Screams Disney has utilized the same projection technology used during the Disneyland Forever fireworks show.
+Halloween Screams also utilizes the same projection technology used during the Disneyland Forever fireworks show.
 One section of the performance showed spooky cobwebs on Sleeping Beauty Castle, while another section featured the sinister singing wreaths from Haunted Mansion Holiday.
-These projections add a lot to the show and are a huge improvement.
+These projections are one of the highlights of the show.

 What is the Toontown Pre-Party?